A0 · 제로 포인트 챕터 2

 Bok, gospodine.

 ✓ Correct! ✗ Not quite.
-Correct answer: Dobar dan, gospodine.
+Correct answer: Dobar dan, gospodine

-Use formal for sir.
+Use formal greeting for strangers.

 frontend.learn_grammar.from_rule: Basic Courtesy Phrases